 - Doctor Who

-- Also played with in the second episode of the fourth series, when Donna asks the Doctor as they walk through the streets of Pompeii, what would happen if she said to one of the locals 'Veni, vidi, vici', given that the TARDIS translates everything you say and everything anyone else says of its own accord.
-The Doctor's response was to suggest she try it out, resulting in the reply from the (British-accented) stall keeper she said it to, 'Wot?
-Me No Speak-o Celtic.'
+- Also played with in the second episode of the fourth series: on the streets of Pompeii, Donna asks the Doctor what would happen if she said to one of the locals 'Veni, vidi, vici', given that the TARDIS translates everything you say and everything anyone else says of its own accord; the Doctor suggests she try it out; she does so, and a stall-keeper replies (in the style of an English shopkeeper) 'Sorry love, I don't speak Celtic.'
 Apparently, the TARDIS translates Latin into Ancient Britonic, i.e. Welsh.

 - One official Doctor Who short story - "The Man Who Wouldn't Give Up" in Short Trips: Past Tense - suggests the TARDIS Translation Circuits have an odd sense of humour, and give people BBC accents because they think it's funny.

-- There's a theory that Captain Picard in Star Trek: The Next Generation is actually speaking French the whole time and the Enterprise's Universal Translator renders his voice into English as a classy British accent as either a dynamic equivalent of the dialect of French he speaks or simply because it suits his personality.
+- There's a theory that Captain Picard in Star Trek: The Next Generation is actually speaking French the whole time and the Universal Translator renders his voice into English as a classy British accent as either a dynamic equivalent of the dialect of French he speaks—presumably a posh, educated form of Standard/Metropolitan French—or simply because it suits his personality.

 - Referenced in Slings and Arrows.
 The character who plays Hamlet tries to find English accent tapes until another character points out that Hamlet is actually Danish, so he gives up.

 - Spartacus: Blood and Sand has the Roman characters all speaking in approximations of an upper-class English accent.
 The gladiators have an array of accents, given their varied origins.